constretto/constretto-android/README.md

 	@Configuration // implies that the preference name in the SharedPreferences store is "brightness" private String brightness;

-	@Configuration("length") // implies that the preference name in the SharedPreferences store is "brightness" private Integer scale;
+	@Configuration("length") // implies that the preference name in the SharedPreferences store is "length" private Integer scale;

 	public String getBrightness() {